Business and Administration Requirements

 - Completed 26 semester hours of transfer work with 2.0 GPA, or higher, and

-- Completed (or in process to complete prior to program start) transfer course work for UCC/IAI core or Associate in Arts or Associate Science, and
+- Completed (or in process to complete prior to program start) transfer course work for UCC/IAI core or Associate of Arts or Associate of Science, and

 A major in Business & Administration requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of those courses taken to satisfy the requirements for the Business & Administration major, and students must earn a minimum 2.0 grade point average for those major courses.

-Students enrolled in the online Business and Administration degree cannot be concurrently enrolled to complete a dual degree with any other College of Business degree other than online Accounting.
+Students enrolled in the online degree completion programs within the College of Business and Analytics cannot be concurrently enrolled to complete a double major with any other College of Business and Analytics degree other than those offered online.

 |Degree Requirements||Credit Hours|